stjordanis/openpyxl-2/doc/datetime.rst

 Reading timedelta values
 ------------------------

+Excel users can use custom number formats resembling ``[h]:mm:ss`` or ``[mm]:ss`` to store and accurately display time interval durations.
+(The brackets in the format tell Excel to not wrap around at 24 hours or 60 minutes.)

-If you need to retrieve time interval durations (rather than dates or times) from an XLSX file, there is no way to get them directly.
-You will need to translate the time and datetime values returned by `openpyxl` to timedelta values using a helper function.
+If you need to retrieve such time interval durations from an XLSX file using `openpyxl`, there is no way to get them directly as `datetime.timedelta` objects. `openpyxl` will only see the single number representation of the values, and returns the corresponding `datetime.time` or `datetime.datetime` object for each cell.
+To translate these to timedelta objects with correct length, you can pass them through a helper function.

 Here is a helper for files using the 1904 date system: